marzeck/seismo-huddle/README.md

 # seismo-huddle
 These files are used to perform a huddle test with seismometers.
 It's a relative calibration of the poles, zeroes and the Gain of the sensors.

 ### Requirements
 * [ObsPy](http://obspy.org)
 * [dinver](http://www.geopsy.org/download.php) - from the Geopsy package

+### Background
+Input are continuous seismic data of two or more seismometers in very close distance (cm) to each other measuring hours of the same noise.
+Best results are achieved with a big earthquake during sensing period.
+Only compare data of the same component!
+The example data provided in the repository is from a huddle test in Potsdam, Germany.
+Only vertical components are used around the time of a [M6.7 earthquake in Brazil](https://geofon.gfz-potsdam.de/eqinfo/event.php?id=gfz2019aiuk).
+In case you want to use a different dataset and/or a different event, please change in the file "huddle-test-T2.py" if necessary:

+* datadir
+* start(time) & end(time)
+* all Poles and Zeros (PAZ) and sampling frequency

 ### workflow